-Ass Assessment framework rmane nce Characteristics of impacts SA Objective Evaluation criteria ı Duratio n Certainty Nature/scale of impact(s) Score 0-5 yrs 6-15 yrs >15 yrs Inevitable/very or quite likely/limited likelihood/no effect/ depends on use Explain the nature/scale for each impact as necessary EC1: To retain existing jobs and create new employment opportunities -Retain existing jobs and stimulate new ones in the waste and minerals sectors -Support local business development or investment ? ? ?
-Limited likelihood Safeguarding the railhead would protect jobs, though the scale is unclear.
-Potential benefits would be greater if the sidings could be used by other local industries, as this might attract additional investment to the locality. ?
-EC2: To improve access to jobs -Increase access for all to a range of jobs -Encourage the location of employment opportunities in areas of greatest need No impact 0 EC3: To diversify and strengthen the local Economy -Stimulate private investment -Stimulate diversification within the waste management and minerals sectors -Stimulate innovation and research in waste, minerals recycling and use of co-products ? ? ?
+Assessm ent framework Pe rmane nce Characteristics of impacts SA Objective Evaluation criteria Duration Certainty Nature/scale of impact(s) Score 0-5 yrs 6- 15 yrs >15 yrs Inevitable / very or quite likely / limited likelihood / no effect / depends on use Explain the nature / scale for each impact as necessary and minimise waste -Promote the use of renewable forms of energy -Provide flow of minerals to meet demand within the area -Protect / conserve mineral resource from sterilisation as far as possible -Encourage use of secondary aggregate rather than primary materials -Support the use of co-products from minerals working EC1: To retain existing jobs and create new employment opportunities -Retain existing jobs and stimulate new ones in the waste and minerals sectors -Support local business development or investment ? ? ?
+Limited likelihood It is logical to expect retaining the railhead would protect jobs in the existing recycling centre though the scale is unclear.
+Potential benefits would be greater if the sidings could be used by other local industries as this might attract additional investment to the locality. ?
+EC2: To improve access to jobs -Increase access for all to a range of jobs -Encourage the location of employment opportunities in areas of greatest need No impact o EC3: To diversify and strengthen the local Economy -Stimulate private investment -Stimulate diversification within the waste management and minerals sectors -Stimulate innovation and research in waste, minerals recycling and use of co-products ? ? ?
 Depends on future use See comments for Objective EC1. o

-The allocation safeguards existing sidings that are used primarily for a ballast recycling facility operated by Network Rail.
+The allocation safeguards existing sidings that are used primarily for a recycling facility operated by Network Rail.
 In principle, this means that wastes can be brought to the site from across the North West, resulting in beneficial road traffic impacts.
-The safeguarding maintains the existing use and, therefore, does not give rise to new impacts, recognising that the site has been in long-standing rail use and is adjacent to other industrial areas in an urban location.
+The safeguarding maintains the existing use and, therefore, does not appear to give rise to new impacts, recognising that the site has been in long-standing rail use and is adjacent to other industrial areas in an urban location.